rwx-cloud/ci-examples/README.md

 [RWX](https://rwx.com) is a comprehensive CI/CD platform designed to move you beyond inefficient and simplistic workflows.

-RWX re-envisions every step of CI/CD so that you’re no longer running the same tasks over and over or combing through log files to find bugs.
+RWX re-envisions every step of CI/CD so that you're no longer running the same tasks over and over or combing through log files to find bugs.
 Move beyond the limitations of legacy tools and code how you want with RWX.

+### What You'll See in CI Runs

+- **Test Failures**: Some tests are intentionally designed to fail to demonstrate test result reporting
+- **Linting Errors**: The source code contains various ESLint violations (missing semicolons, unused variables, etc.)
+- **Debugging**: A task that demonstrates RWX's debugging capabilities

 ## Step 1: Install the CLI